 Sue’s 25 years' experience in Education has included state and independent schools, day schools and boarding schools and co-ed and single sex schools.
 Originally secondary trained, she has worked predominantly in P–12 schools the last 12 years of which was as a Principal including being the Foundation Principal at St Andrew's Anglican College Peregian Springs from 2003.
 Sue has been a Director on the Board of the Independent Schools of Queensland (ISQ), is a member of state and national committees and panels for specific educational projects, chair of committees for national and state conferences and a contributing member of professional and systemic networks.
-She is currently a board member of a Queensland independent school as well as a Learning and Development Partner for ACEL (Australian Council for Educational Leadership) and a mentor for the WIT (Women in Technology) Board Readiness Program (she has a Diploma of the Australian Institute of Company Directors).
+She is currently a board member of a Queensland independent school as well as a Learning and Development Partner for ACEL (Australian Council for Educational Leadership).
 Passionate about the Arts, Sue instigated Arts Festivals in four schools, and has always been equally passionate about teacher quality and positive school culture-building.
-Her doctorate focused on quality teacher selection and the emergent culture of the newly founded St Andrew's Anglican College.
+Her doctorate focused on quality teacher selection and the emergent culture of St Andrew's Anglican College.
 She maintains engagement with professional networks, systems and individual schools locally and nationally.

 In 2016, Sue led a research project in collaboration with Professor Shelley Dole for the North Coast Region of DET (Queensland Department of Education and Training) to evaluate the effectiveness of a school principal coaching program.
 She also researches in an international collaboration with Dr Mark Gibson, University of Nottingham, Malaysia Campus, regarding the health and wellbeing of former school principals.
 The findings from these research projects have been disseminated at academic conferences during 2017, and are the subject of a series of upcoming peer-reviewed journal articles to be published internationally.